suhanw/suhanw.github.io/data/drafts/using-msw-with-storybook-jest-dev.md

 });
 ```

-Start the app `npm run dev` and you should see these logs in your browser console. 🎉
+Start the app `npm run dev` and observe these logs in your browser console. 🎉

 ```
 [MSW] Mocking enabled.